Actual exchange rates (AER)

 Operating free surplus generated from in-force insurance and asset management business

-Operating free surplus generated from in-force insurance and asset management business growth objective
+Operating free surplus generated from insurance and asset management business

-Calculated as EEV operating profit divided by the average EEV shareholders' equity for continuing operations.
-See note II(ix) of the additional for calculation.
+Calculated as EEV operating profit divided by the average Group EEV equity.

 Operational borrowings

-Borrowings which arise in the normal course of the business, including all lease liabilities under IFRS 16.
+Borrowings that arise in the normal course of the business, including all lease liabilities under IFRS 16.

 Participating funds